Manly to North Head loop

 Manly Wharf to Shelly Beach

-At the end of the Corso, cross the road to the Manly Beach, world famous for its waves and Norfolk Pine trees and worth coming back to later of you’ve got the time.
+At the end of The Corso, cross the road to Manly Beach, world famous for its waves and Norfolk pine trees, and worth coming back to later if you’ve got the time.

-At the far end of Shelly Beach, look for a set of steps that lead to the car park.
-Beyond the car park you’ll see more steps leading up to bushland.
+At the far end of Shelly Beach, look for a set of steps leading up to the car park.
+Beyond the car park, more steps lead up into the bush.
 Take these.

-Continue up along a somewhat rocky trail section until you reach a sandstone wall with a little (and I do mean little) gate through which you crouch to enter the National Park and former military precinct.
+Continue up along a somewhat rocky section of trail until you reach a sandstone wall with a little (and I do mean little) gate through which you crouch to enter the National Park and former military precinct.

-This path, known as the Blue Fish Trail will take you into North Head Sanctuary.
+This path, known as the Blue Fish Track, will take you into North Head Sanctuary.

 North Head Sanctuary is a nature refuge and former defence site managed by the Harbour Trust.
 As well as being home to a host of native plants and animals it contains significant historic landmarks, many of which you’ll see as you on the trail.